 If you find that you do not have sufficient finances to pay what you owe to the IRS, you need to call them up and talk to a representative about setting up a payment plan.
 Continued silence toward the IRS will only result in further levy action and a possible tax lien.
 It is beneficial to get in touch with the IRS.

-If you have any questions regarding what you owe, the next steps the IRS will take if upon nonpayment, and payment options, you can speak directly to a tax specialist who is able to provide the detailed answers necessary to proceed.
+If you have any questions regarding what you owe, the next step the IRS will take upon nonpayment and payment options, you can speak directly to a tax specialist who is able to provide the detailed answers.